fast forwarding careers in theatre

 You can read more about them below.

-Millicent Bevan from Medway has been a fan of Changeling since seeing As You Like It back in 2012 and has wanted to be an Apprentice since she was just 11 years old.
+Last years Apprentice, Millicent Bevan from Medway, has been a fan of Changeling since seeing As You Like It back in 2012 and had wanted to be an Apprentice since she was just 11 years old.
 She graduated from Rochester Independent College as their Drama Scholar and then attended Gravesham and District Theatre Guild before taking part in the National Theatre Young Producers course and Shakespeare’s Globe Youth Theatre, where she got to perform on the Globe stage in London.
-She has also gained a place at Rose Bruford College in Sidcup to study acting in September.
+She is currently at Rose Bruford College in Sidcup studying acting.

 If you would like to be a part of next year’s tour or sponsor this wonderful scheme, then please get in touch.